-Misconduct and unethical behavior in research and teaching deserves special mention in the Code since it is an area of special interest to graduate students.
-It is not a separate violation category since it may involve cheating, plagiarism, falsification, and/or academic sabotage as discussed above.
-Misconduct in research does not include those factors intrinsic to the process of research, such as honest error, conflicting data, or differences in interpretation concerning data or experimental design.
+Misconduct in research and teaching is not a separate violation category since it may involve the violations discussed above.
+Research misconduct in particular is restricted to fabrication, falsification, or plagiarism.Research misconduct does not include those factors intrinsic to the process of research, such as honest error, conflicting data, or differences in interpretation concerning data or experimental design.
 Likewise, misconduct in teaching does not include honest disagreement over the method of presentation of instructional material to a class or in the evaluation of the performance of a student.
-Research misconduct allegations may also be investigated by the Virginia Tech Office of Research Integrity.